drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 number of consonants in the stimuli, and N is the number of phonological features in the current system, i.e., between 9 and 11).
-The first dimension represents which consonant was presented in the stimulus, and the second dimension represents \del{which consonant was likely perceived by the listener (as estimated from the EEG signal)}\add{the possible percepts}.
+The first dimension represents which consonant was presented in the stimulus, and the second dimension represents the possible percepts.
 For each plane along the third axis (i.e., for a given phonological feature classifier), the cells of the plane are populated with either the accuracy or the error rate (1 minus the accuracy) of that classifier, depending on whether the consonant indices of the row and column of